 To help other backpackers sort through the dozens of options for lightweight 1-person tents, I decided to get nerdy and make some graphs.
 If you don’t like graphs, wait, don’t run away!
 I’ll explain all the important conclusions in words too.

 And if you do like graphs, and you also like lightweight backpacking, you’re going to love this article.
 I’ll use a visual representation of solo tents arranged by price and weight, broken out by features like freestanding and double wall construction, to help you find the best value across a number of categories you might care about.

-Below is a table (in order of price) showing all the lightweight 1 person backpacking tents considered in this post.
-It’s been updated as of January 2022 because, as you probably know, prices have gone up and some models are out of stock.
+Below is a table (ordered by price) showing all the lightweight 1 person backpacking tents considered in this post.
+It’s been updated as of January 2023 because, as you probably know, prices have gone up and some models are out of stock.

 You may need to swipe sideways to see this entire table on a smartphone screen.

 |Tarptent Rainbow||33.3||$279||single||yes (with trekking poles)||yes (only for freestanding)|

 |Gossamer Gear The One||18||$299||single||no||yes|

 |Big Sky Soul||35.7||$300||double||yes||no|

 |Tarptent Aeon Li||17||$569||single||no||yes|